Paulmicha/common-web-tools/cwt/env/README.md

 Env settings are global variables used to configure the local project instance and its services.
 Every time `cwt/stack/init.sh` is called, current instance's env file is (over)written.

-### Env models syntax
+### Env includes syntax

-Files declaring env models are named `*vars.sh`, and use the following syntax :
+Files declaring env includes are named `*vars.sh`, and use the following syntax :

 ```sh
 # Basic usage.